Skip to Content

 Instructions

-1. First you will need to download and print out our printable paper cup bunny craft template.
-(It is file #156 in our free printable resource library.)
+1. First you will need to download and print out our printable paper cup bunny craft template. (or trace and cut your own)

-2. I suggest starting out by painting your Dixie cup white first, if it is not already solid white.
+2. If the cup has a pattern on it, start by painting it white.
 This will help cover any patterns on the cup.

 4. Next, paint the cup your choice of color.
 We used pink and blue.
 Multiple coats may be needed depending on how thickly the paint is applied and whether or not you painted it white first.

-5. While your cup is drying, now is a good time to prep your other supplies.
+5. While your cup is drying, prep your other supplies.

 6. Cut out and then trace the ears and feet onto the patterned cardstock.
 I recommend tracing on the back of the cardstock to hide any trace lines.